 The RP is a control-plane operation that should be placed in the core of the network or close to the IP Multicast sources on a pair of Layer 3 switches or routers.
-In this design, which is based on pim sparse mode multicast operation, Cisco uses Anycast RP to provide a simple yet scalable way to provide a highly resilient RP environment when two separate devices are used as RPs.
+This design, which is based on the pim sparse mode multicast operation, uses the resiliency inherent in a VSS configuration for a simple yet scalable way to provide a highly resilient RP environment.